top of page

 Even so, asking the right questions is only part of challenge.
 There do exist methods to somewhat test for aphantasia, one being the Vividness of Visual Imagery Questionnaire (VVIQ), though this questionnaire does not directly removing subjectivity.

-We're working on new testing methods to help bring objectivity to the diagnosis process.
-To see more info on what studies we're currently running, click the link below.
+I've also released new testing methods to help bring objectivity to the diagnosis process.
+To see more info on what studies and experiments I'm currently running, click the link below.

 Stay up to date with all my goings-on, and receive access to a Free Ebook on clarifying the mind's eye experience!